Courses and Requirements

 Stuff: Materiality and Inequality.

 This course fulfills the SSIH requirement for Anthropology and Archaeology concentrators.
 In keeping with the history of U.S. four-field anthropology, it examines the social origins of inequality through the lenses of material culture and technologies of production, labor and social structure, and hierarchy.
 The topical foci of the course will be developed around a contemporary issue or event.
 The course will engage students from both tracks, emphasizing the shared interest in material culture analysis and issues of labor, inequality, and political economy.
+Prerequisite, Prerequisites Arch 106, Anthr 113, or permission of instructor.
+Maximum enrollment, 24.
 Department.

 Linguistic Theory: A Brief History.

 A general examination of the nature of language.
 Topics include the history of ideas about language; philosophical and cognitive aspects of language; evolutionary, structural and generative approaches to the analysis of language.
 (Writing-intensive.)
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, 126, 127 or consent of instructor.
-Next taught spring 2016 (Same as Linguistics 201.)
+(Same as Linguistics 201.)
 Maximum enrollment, 20.
-Urciuoli.
+Department.

 Globalization and the City: An Anthropological Interrogation.